cs179-caltech/lab2-2025/lab2.md

 Due: Wednesday, April 16, 2025 - 3:00 PM

 Put all answers in a file called `README.txt`.
-After answering all of the questions, list how long part 1 and part 2 took.
+After answering all of the questions, list how long each part took.
 Feel free to leave any other feedback.

 ## Submission Instructions